Hyraze/ai-collective-tools/README.md

 - [Canva](https://www.canva.com/) - Use it to create social media posts, presentations, posters, videos, logos and more. `#freemium`
 - [Designs AI](https://designs.ai/) - Make a logo, video, social media banner, business card, flyer, mockup and more with AI. `#freemium`
 - [Galileo AI](https://www.usegalileo.ai/explore) -Galileo AI is a UI generation platform for easy and fast design ideation.Generative AI for user interface design, empowering you to design beyond imagination with speed . `#freemium`
+- [Fly.io](https://openui.fly.dev/ai/) - Generate a modal popup for user feedback, including text area and submit button.
+Create a sticky header that becomes visible when scrolling up and hides on,It also convert our screenshot to UI/UX designs. `free`
 - [Stream Slides](https://streamslide.io/) - YouTube Video to Slides Converter. `#free`
 - [svg.io](https://svg.io) - The power of AI with our Free Text-to-SVG Generator!
 Effortlessly convert your text prompts into stunning SVG images using our advanced AI technology. `free`

 ## Developer